acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 3 - Create the ECS cluster, ECS task definition and ECS service.md

 - An ECS task definition to define the application.
 - An ECS service to deploy the application.

+**before you begin, we need to start the machine learning model**

+Go to the rekognition tan, click in the model name to see the details of the model.
+Click on the "Use the model" tab and then click on the **"Start" button**.
+Click again on the "Start" button that appears in the pop-up window.

+Lastly, copy and save the **ARN** of the model that you will find in the same screen.
+You will need it in a later stage.

 # STAGE 3 - Create the ECS cluster, ECS task definition and ECS service

 ## STAGE 3A - Create the ECS cluster